Emissions of greenhouse gases and air pollutants

 Emitters are broken down by the economic activity according to the classification NACE Rev. 2.
 This is relevant for example to analyse which sectors of the economy emit how much greenhouse gases.

-Territorial data are used to follow the development of emissions in relation to climate actions of the European Union and of the members of the United Nations.
+Territorial data are used to monitor emissions in relation to climate actions of the European Union and of the members of the United Nations.
 These are the official data to measure emissions in each country.
 Countries control laws and regulations affecting emissions and can calculate national reduction targets in line with international agreements to fight climate change.
 For international reporting to the climate change convention, the guidelines have been developed by the UN panel on climate change (IPCC).
 Countries produce the so-called ‘greenhouse gas inventories’ on this basis.

 Both greenhouse gases and air pollutants are reported in accordance with regulations and conventions at international level, to the UN, to Eurostat, and to the European Environment Agency.